Code of Conduct

 Canada Learning Code believes in the prevention of violence, abuse and harassment and promotes violence-free physical and online spaces in which all people respect one another and work together.
 Unwelcome words or actions that are known or should be known to be offensive, embarrassing, humiliating or demeaning or behaviour that intimidates isolates or even discriminates against the a member of our community will not be tolerated.
 Canada Learning Code will terminate the participation of any individual who admits to, is convicted of, or is otherwise found to have engaged in such conduct.
 Behaviours that are not acceptable and will not be tolerated include:

-• Making false allegations about someone in memos or other work-related documents
+- Making false allegations about someone (ie in memos, meetings, and other work-related documents and situations)

 Reasonable action or conduct by an employer, manager or supervisor that is part of their normal work function would not be considered workplace harassment.
 This is the case even if there are sometimes unpleasant consequences for an employee.
 Examples could include changes in assignments, work location, scheduling, job assessment and evaluation, having work monitored or checked, workplace inspections, enforcement of a dress codes and disciplinary action.
 Accidental situations – such as an employee tripping over an object and pushing a co-worker as a result – do not constitute workplace violence within the meaning of this code.